HL7-DaVinci/CDS-Library/CQLCookbook.md

 Each statement will include:
 1. A short description describing the context of when the statement would be used
-2. A generic CQL snippet of the statement along with dependant helper functions.
-These can be copied and modified slightly in order to accomodate the needs of a new CQL prepopulation file.
+2. A generic CQL snippet of the statement.
+These can be copied and modified slightly in order to accomodate the needs of a new CQL prepopulation file (note these snippets can reference functions from helper libraries, which are not included here).
 3. A list of variables that should be changed in order to tailor the CQL statement to a specific need (ex. a specific valueset, condition, observation, etc.)
 4. An example from CDS-Library where this type of code is implemented